• What is a Vignere Cipher?

 Drag and release from the “Pressed” arrow of the new node.
 Type and select “Flip Flop”.

 A Flip Flop node allows us to switch between two different states.
 Drag and release from the “A” arrow.
 Type and select “Add Timeline”.
 Connect the “B” arrow of the Flip Flop node to “reverse” in the timeline node.
-This makes B do the opposite of what A does.
+This makes B do the opposite of what A does (A will be opening the door, therefore B will close the door).

 We now need to set the timing for our door to swing open.
-Double-click the Timeline Node to enter it.
-Click “+ Track” and add a new Float Track.
+Double-click the Timeline node to enter it.
+Click “+ Track” to add a new Float Track.

 Right click the new track and select “Add key to Curve Float” twice.